The Keys to Success from a Top Woman in PR

 Meet the Author: Jeannine Booton - VP, Corporate Marketing

-As Vice President of Corporate Marketing, Jeannine is responsible for driving Agero’s corporate marketing and communications strategy, working collaboratively across the business to evangelize Agero’s brand, positioning the company for short- and long-term success, and generating broad awareness of Agero’s mission, products & services, and value for all stakeholders.
-She is a key part of Agero’s COVID-19 taskforce, helping to shape the organization's ongoing response to the global pandemic.
-Jeannine has a BS in Communication Studies from Northeastern University and an MA in Integrated Marketing Communications from Emerson College.
-In her spare time she can be found experimenting in the kitchen, building Lego sets with her young son, and dreaming of her first post-COVID vacation.
+As Vice President of Corporate Marketing, Jeannine is responsible for driving Agero’s corporate marketing and communications strategy, working collaboratively across the business to evangelize Agero’s brand, positioning the company for short and long-term success, and generating broad awareness of Agero’s mission, products & services, and value for all stakeholders.
+Jeannine has a BS in Communication Studies from Northeastern University and a MA in Integrated Marketing Communications from Emerson College.
+In her spare time, she can be found experimenting in the kitchen, attending her son’s many soccer games, and planning her next road trip.

 SHARE ARTICLE